 Beside the stroke adjustment is a preview of your line.
 Clicking on this box will reveal an option for either a dotted or a dashed line.
 Click on either one to select it.

 Depending on your line’s size, you may need to adjust the spacing and size of the dashes.
-At the bottom of the stroke options panel, click “more options.”
+At the bottom of the stroke options panel, click More Options.

-In the stroke options window, make sure “dashed line” is checked off, or choose from one of the preset options.
+In the stroke options window, make sure Dashed Line is checked off, or choose from one of the preset options.

-To adjust the width of each dash and the gap between, type in values for the “dash” and “gap.”
+To adjust the width of each dash and the gap between, type in values for the dash and gap.

-The dash size sets how long each individual dash will look
+- The dash size sets how long each individual dash will look

-The gap will set how far each dash is spread apart.
+- The gap will set how far each dash is spread apart

 You can further customize your line and its edges by working through the alignment options as well.
 Once everything looks good, click OK, and your work is complete.

-Since the line tool works by creating a thin rectangle, it’s impossible to curve the line tool while drawing a line.
+Since the Line Tool works by creating a thin rectangle, it’s impossible to curve the line tool while drawing a line.
 Instead, you have to use a warp adjustment.

 From here, you can click and drag any part of your line to curve it as you wish.
 It’s easiest to do this manually, but there are a few preset options you can choose from.